Henriqueperoni/CI-MS3-Books-World/README.md

 - [Wireframes]ADD
 - Navigation bar - Menu with links pointing to each page
-  - **Home** -  A short descrition letting the user knows what the website is about.
+  - **Home** -  A short description letting the user knows what the website is about.
   - **Sign Up / Log In** - Very similar design to keep consistency and be user friendly.
-  - **Profile** - After users sign up, they are direct to their profile with a flash message welcoming they and advise them to create they first book summary.
+  - **Profile** - After users sign up, they are redirected to their profile with a flash message welcoming them and advise to create their first book summary.
   - **Best Books** - A very similar design of the profile page.
-Until users create their first list a message will be display encouring then to do it.
+Until users create their first list a message will be display encouraging then to do it.
-  - **View Books / View Lists** - To similar pages where the user can see books and lists with more details.
+  - **View Books / View Lists** - Two similar pages where the user can see books and lists with more details.
 Also, they can edit and delete it.
-  - **Discover** - Alows the user see shared list from other users.
-The same design from Best Books page were use to keep familiaritie.
+  - **Discover** - Allows the users to see the shared list from other users.
+The same design from Best Books page used to keep familiarity.
 - Database Diagram
 ![Project Mock-up](static/images/db_diagram.png)